sjtalkar/milestone2_waterwells_deepnote/doc/assets/well_completion.md

 1. For all the records, we extracted their latitude and longitude coordinates and queried the [The National Map - Elevation Point Query Service](https://nationalmap.gov/epqs/) API to collect the elevation of all the wells in the dataset.
 The elevations were later merged with the original dataset based on latitude and longitude.
-Please refer to the [Original Datasets Download](doc/assets/download.md) documentation for more details.
+Please refer to the [How to Download the Datasets?](doc/assets/download.md) documentation for more details.
 2. Depending on the fields we used several approach to correct the values:
    * Convert all positive longitudes to negative values and negative latitudes to positive values.
    * Latitude and Longitude records in some cases contained text.
 These records do not yield the right location and were